awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/run-start-model.md

 1. In the console, choose **Models** in the left navigation page\.

 1. Check the **Status** column for the current status of the model, When the status is **Hosted**, you can use the model to detect anomalies in images\.
+For more information, see [Detecting anomalies in an image](inference-detect-anomalies.md)\.

 ## Starting your Amazon Lookout for Vision model \(SDK\)<a name="start-model-sdk"></a>